APAC-Polka-Hack-Team/documentation/README.md

 1) The **MARKET** they intend to interact with (eg DOTUSD, KSMUSD, ETHUSD, BTCUSD, etc)

 2) The **SIDE** of their order (eg BUY or SELL.
 Note: The convention is BUY refers to buying the first symbol of a market pair, and SELL refers to selling the first symbol of a market pair.
-That is, “BUY DOTUSD” means the user intends to buy DOT and sell USD.)
+That is, “BUY DOTUSD” means the user intends to buy DOT and sell USD.
+Conversely, "SELL DOTUSD" means the user intends to sell DOT and buy USD.)

 3) The **SIZE** of their order (Note: the convention again is the SIZE refers to the size of the first symbol of a market pair.
-For example, “BUY 100 DOTUSD” means the user intends to buy 100 DOTs, or roughly $40,000 USD worth of DOTs (assuming 1 DOT = $40). )
+For example, assuming 1 DOT = $40, “BUY 100 DOTUSD” means the user intends to buy 100 DOTs and pay $40,000 USD.
+Conversely, "SELL 100 DOTUSD" means the user intends to sell 100 DOTs and receive $40,000 USD.)

 Importantly, note that users do not send any indication of what price they intend to buy or sell at.
 When a buyer sends their order, they will enter a “bids” queue, sorted by FIFO (first in, first out).
 Similarly, when a seller sends their order, they will enter an “asks” queue, sorted by FIFO.